-Rio Tinto has made an approach to acquire Philadelphia-based mining firm, Arcadium Lithium.
+Rio Tinto has made an approach to acquire Philadelphia-based chemical firm, Arcadium Lithium.

 The American firm was formed in January in a merger between Livent and Australian company, Allkem.
 It has mining operations in Argentina and Australia, as well as processing facilities in the US, China, Japan and the UK.